 Since I am paying the school fees, I assume that I don't have to participate in the programme.
 Is that right?

-Intensive communication between the school and parents is essential and we strongly encourage parents' participation and commitment.
+Strong communication between the school and parents is essential and we encourage parents' participation and commitment.

-We live quite far from iSchool so it might be better for my child to attend a school closer to home.
+We live quite far from the school so it might be better for my child to attend a school closer to home.

-Does iSchool have to comply with Czech education law?
+Does the school have to comply with Czech education law?

 What happens if a child is behind or has difficulty following lessons?

-Our teachers will dedicate extra time to the student to help them with difficult areas. iSchool also has a Special Needs Coordinator, who consults with students and helps them improve.
+Our teachers will dedicate extra time to the student to help them with difficult areas.
+If a child needs special needs support, the school will make necessary arrangements.

 On the contrary, what if a student is excellent in a subject?